agustinvalencia/mdvault/docs/01_development_plan.md

-# markadd — Development Plan (with UML & Sequence Diagrams)
+# markadd — Expanded Development Plan (with UML & Sequence Diagrams)

-This document details the phased development plan for **markadd**, including per-phase architecture snapshots:
+This document outlines the **phased roadmap** for developing **markadd**, including architectural diagrams, class interactions, and sequence flows.
-1) a **UML/class diagram** of key types/modules and their relationships, and
-2) a **sequence diagram** for the flows implemented and tested in that phase.

-> Legend: these diagrams are intentionally minimal to reflect the scope of each phase.
-Names stabilise as we progress.

----
+Each phase builds incrementally on the previous ones, converging toward a safe, extensible Markdown automation CLI/TUI inspired by Obsidian’s QuickAdd.

-## Phase 0 — Repo bootstrap
+## Phase 0 — Repo Bootstrap & CI Setup

-**Goals:** Workspace scaffolding, CI, versioning, and an initial `doctor` stub.
+**Objective:** Establish a clean, multi-crate Rust workspace, ready for modular development, testing, and CI integration.

+**Description:**
+We initialise the repository as a Cargo workspace with three crates (`core`, `cli`, and a stub `tui`) and integrate CI pipelines for linting, testing, and formatting.
+A dummy `markadd doctor` command will print version and build metadata to confirm a functioning binary and workspace structure.

+**Deliverables:**
+- Crate layout (`core`, `cli`, `tui`)
+- GitHub Actions workflow (fmt, clippy, test)
+- Basic CLI skeleton (`markadd doctor`)
+- Documentation: `CONTRIBUTING.md`, coding style guide

 ```mermaid
 classDiagram